botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/links.md

   }
 ]
 ```
-**Note**: `unique` suffix means that 2 links to the same URL will be count only once.
-You can also compute the total number of inlinks by replacing `unique` suffix by `total`.
+**Note**: `unique` suffix means that 2 links to the same URL will be counted only once.
+You can also compute the total number of inlinks by replacing the suffix `unique` by `total`.

 ### Number of internal/external outlinks by URL